Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/ZWdTtbm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 7a.
-Go to DC in AD and create an OU named "security groups" "Accountants".
+Go to DC in AD and create an OU named "security groups".
 Go to active directory users and computers> right click my domain>new> organzational unit, click on that and name it "Security Group".
 Right click my domain again and refresh!
 </p>
 <br />
 </p>